Opium of the people: Full quotation and history

-The quotation, in context, reads as follows (italics in original translation):The foundation of irreligious criticism is: Man makes religion, religion does not make man.
-Religion is, indeed, the self-consciousness and self-esteem of man who has either not yet won through to himself, or has already lost himself again.
-But man is no abstract being squatting outside the world.
-Man is the world of man – state, society.
-This state and this society produce religion, which is an inverted consciousness of the world, because they are an inverted world.
-Religion is the general theory of this world, its encyclopaedic compendium, its logic in popular form, its spiritual point d’honneur, its enthusiasm, its moral sanction, its solemn complement, and its universal basis of consolation and justification.
-It is the fantastic realization of the human essence since the human essence has not acquired any true reality.
-The struggle against religion is, therefore, indirectly the struggle against that world whose spiritual aroma is religion.

-Religious suffering is, at one and the same time, the expression of real suffering and a protest against real suffering.
-Religion is the sigh of the oppressed creature, the heart of a heartless world, and the soul of soulless conditions.
-It is the opium of the people [bold added].

-The abolition of religion as the illusory happiness of the people is the demand for their real happiness.
-To call on them to give up their illusions about their condition is to call on them to give up a condition that requires illusions.
-The criticism of religion is, therefore, in embryo, the criticism of that vale of tears of which religion is the halo.
+The quotation, in context, reads as follows (italics in original translation):

 Metaphor

 Marx used the phrase to make a structural-functionalist argument about religion, and particularly about organized religion.
 In his view, religion may be false, but it is a function of something real.
 Specifically, Marx believed that religion had certain practical functions in society that were similar to the function of opium in a sick or injured person: it reduced people's immediate suffering and provided them with pleasant illusions which gave them the strength to carry on.
 In this sense, while Marx may have no sympathy for religion itself, he has deep sympathy for those proletariat who put their trust in it.

 At the same time, Marx saw religion as harmful to revolutionary goals: by focusing on the eternal rather than the temporal, religion turns the attention of the oppressed away from the exploitation and class structure that encompasses their everyday lives.
 In the process, religion helps to foster a kind of false consciousness that emboldens cultural values and beliefs that support and validate the continued dominance of the ruling class.
 It thereby prevents the socialist revolution, the overthrowing of capitalism, and the establishment of a classless, socialist society.
 In Marx's view, once workers finally overthrow capitalism, unequal social relations will no longer need legitimating and people's alienation will dissolve, along with any need for religion.